 Honors students who successfully participate in an Honors-specific Dialogue of Civilizations will receive two (2) Honors courses towards their requirements for Honors Distinction.

 The US Declaration of Independence affirms that every person has the right to “the pursuit of happiness,” and many other countries are monitoring the happiness of their citizens as a key parameter for progress.
 At the same time, sustainability has often been framed as implying a way of life that could compromise freedom of choice and constrain individual lifestyles.
 This notion implies that sustainable living and happiness are inherently incompatible: since people want healthy and safe environments for themselves and future generations, but at the same time do not want to compromise their quality of life, they face a difficult choice.
 How to resolve this dilemma?
-This Dialogue offers you an opportunity to explore this fundamental question in the happiest place on Earth: Northern Europe.
+This Dialogue offers you an opportunity to explore this fundamental question by focusing on Northern Europe.
 While no Scandinavian country has ever appeared outside the top ten in the World Happiness Report, and many lead on sustainability measures, not all happy countries are alike.
-Our journey includes Denmark, Sweden, Finland, Estonia, Norway and Iceland, where we will investigate the various ways by which companies and policymakers work to enable happiness while building a sustainable future.
+We will investigate the various ways by which companies and policymakers work to enable happiness while building a sustainable future.

 Led by Professor Liz Bucar, the Camino Del Santiago Dialogue was designed to have students learn about pilgrimage while simultaneously becoming actual pilgrims.
 Students completed the last 150 miles/240 km of the popular pilgrimage route in northern Spain known as “the Camino.”
 They walked for 11 days, spoke to pilgrims, saw relics, attended pilgrim masses, read scholarly articles, journaled, and met daily for class discussions.
 In the end, students not only learned about the act of pilgrimage, but also about themselves.